natesales/pathvector/README.md

         Show debugging messages
   -dryrun
         Skip modifying BIRD config.
 This can be used to test that your config syntax is correct.
+  -noreconfig
+        Disable birdc configure at end of run
   -noui
         Disable generating web UI
   -output string